tensorflow/tfjs-website/source/tutorials/mnist.md

 });
 ```

-`model.fit` is where the parameters actually get updated.
+`model.fit` is where the model is trained and parameters actually get updated.

 Calling model.fit() once with the whole dataset, will result in uploading the
 whole dataset to the GPU, which could freeze the application.
 To avoid uploading